 Users may or may not accept a cookie when they access a website, but most of the time, non-acceptance of the cookies policy will leave the site.
 A method available to users is to disable browser cookies.

-How we can use custom cookie settings in Firefox - Disable and enable all or preferences of cookies
+How to use custom cookie settings in Firefox - Disable and enable all or cookie preferences

 1. We go to the Firefox menu at "Preferences"